MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

     - **Never**: you will not receive notifications for build failure

 - Crashes: when a crash group is created
+- Distribute:
+    - **Immediately**: when a new version is released
+    - **Daily**: a summary of all your releases for that day will be sent at approximately 0:00 UTC
-- Distribute: when a new version is released
+    - **Never**: you will not receive notifications when a new version is released
 - Test: when a test run completes

-App Center sends email notifications at two levels: per user and per user per app level.
-User level email notifications settings will override all app level email notifications settings.
+App Center sends email notifications at two levels:
+  - **User level**: toggling email notifications here overrides all app level email notifications settings
+  - **App level**: toggling email notifications here sets your preferences to receive emails at the app level.
+Currently, users are only able to toggle email notifications for themselves, not for all collaborators of the app.

+App Center sends notifications using the alias `no-reply@mail.appcenter.ms`.

 ## Getting Started